 Research and Development Expenses.
 Research and development, or R&D, expenses include internal R&D activities, services of external contract research organizations, or CROs, costs of their clinical research sites, manufacturing, scale-up and validation costs, and other activities.
 Internal R&D activity expenses include laboratory supplies, salaries, benefits, and non-cash share-based compensation expenses.
 Advance payments to be expensed in future research and development activities are capitalized, and were \$0 and \$228,933 at December 31, 2017 and 2016, respectively, all of which was included in other current assets on the accompanying consolidated balance sheets.
 CRO activity expenses include preclinical laboratory experiments and clinical trial studies.
 Other activity expenses include regulatory consulting and legal fees and costs.
 The activities undertaken by our regulatory consultants that were classified as R&D expenses include assisting, consulting with, and advising our in-house staff with respect to various FDA submission processes, clinical trial processes, and scientific writing matters, including preparing protocols and FDA submissions.
-Legal activities and legal expenses were direct costs associated with preparing, reviewing, and undertaking work for our clinical trials and investigative drugs.
-We charge internal R&D activity has been performed or when the goods have been received rather than when the payment is made.
+Legal activities that were classified as R&D expenses include professional research and advice regarding R&D, patents and regulatory matters.
+These consulting and legal expenses were direct costs associated with preparing, reviewing, and undertaking work for our clinical trials and investigative drugs.
+We charge internal R&D activities and other activity expenses to operations as incurred.
+We make payments to CROs based on agreed-upon terms, which may include payments in advance of a study starting date.
+We expense nonrefundable advance payments for goods and services that will be used in future R&D activities when the activity has been performed or when the goods have been received rather than when the payment is made.
 We review and accrue CRO expenses and clinical trial study expenses based on services performed and rely on estimates of those costs applicable to the completion stage of a study as provided by CROs.
 Estimated accrued CRO costs are subject to revisions as such studies progress to completion.
-We charge revisions expenses in the period in which the facts that give rise to the revision become known.
+We charge revisions expense in the period in which the facts that give rise to the revision become known.